How We Work

 In residential transactions, written agreements and disclosures are often required before showings or the delivery of certain services.

-For commercial, farm & ranch, hunting, recreational, and certain investment properties, requirements may differ based on the nature of the transaction and the experience of the parties involved.
+For commercial, farm & ranch, hunting, recreational, investment, and development properties, requirements may differ based on the nature of the transaction, the parties involved, and the services requested.

-Our brokerage follows Texas law and professional standards in determining which forms are required and when they must be completed.
+Our brokerage follows Texas law, Texas Real Estate Commission requirements, and professional standards in determining which forms are required and when they must be completed.

 How Compensation Is Handled

 Compensation in real estate is not set by law and is not standardized.
-It is negotiable and depends on the services provided and the structure of the agreement.
+Compensation is negotiable and depends on the services provided and the structure of the agreement.

 Key points to understand: